WiTNY-Summer-Guild-2018/witny-summer-guild-2018.github.io/tuesday.md

   * Put these individual notes on post-its, like so...

   * As you do this, add your own -- what are *your* answers to these questions?
-What do YOU think about transportation in NYC?
+What do YOU think about transportation in NYC? in response to your own questions?

 * **Affinity Diagramming exercise**